CONSIDERATIONS REGARDING CALF NUTRITION

-In cases of heat stress, calves' intake of starter milk/concentrates decreases while their energy requirements (for maintenance) increase by 20-30%.
+In cases of heat stress, calves' intake of starter milk/concentrates decreases while their energy requirements (for maintenance),

 Increasing the number of times calves receive milk or milk replacer from 2 times to at least 3 times per day is a good choice.